2004 Indian Ocean Earthquake and Tsunami

 Landsat 7 Images Show Scale of Tsunami Damage (more info) : This NASA page shows before and after pictures taken by Landsat 7's Enhanced Thematic Mapper Plus (ETM+) instrument of a part of the coast of Sumatra, Indonesia.
 The images show that the scale of the tsunami's impact can be seen from space.

-Spot Image - Asia Tsunami (more info) : This site provides satellite imagery of some of the affected areas, highlighting the effects of the tsunami.
+Spot Image - Asia Tsunami ( This site may be offline. ) : This site provides satellite imagery of some of the affected areas, highlighting the effects of the tsunami.

 Satellite Images of Tsunami Affected Areas (more info) : The satellite images of the Tsunami affected areas in this web page were acquired by the Centre for Remote Imaging, Sensing and Processing at the National University of Singapore.
 They show the effects of the tsunamis on the affected areas in Indonesia, Thailand and island of India.